 The Nigerian Prisons Service derives its operational powers from CAP 366 Laws of the Federation of Nigeria 1990 to

 1. take into lawful custody all those certified to be so kept by courts of competent jurisdiction;

 2. produce suspects in courts as and when due;

 3. identify the causes of their anti-social dispositions;

 4. set in motion mechanisms for their treatment and training for eventual reintegration into society as normal law abiding citizens on discharge; and

 5. administer Prisons Farms and Industries for this purpose and in the process generate revenue for the government.

 The Prisons Service in Nigeria is a Federal phenomenon.
 That is to say that the Prison is exclusively a Federal Government concern which means that no State for now has the power in Law to operate or maintain prisons.

-At the moment, the following prisons and prison related institutions spread across the length and breadth of Nigeria:-
+The following are the prisons and prison-related institutions spread across the length and breadth of Nigeria

 The conventional convict prisons are for the remand of both the convicted and awaiting trial inmates.
 There are two major types of convict prisons operational in Nigeria today.
 These are the Maximum and the Medium Security Prisons.
 The Maximum Security Prisons take into custody all classes of prisoners including condemned convicts; lifers, long term prisoners etc. Even so, we have an unofficial classification of these Maximum Security Prisons in terms of heightened security.
 This explains why a high risk prisoner could be sent to one Maximum Security Prison as against another.